peterstace/peterstace.github.io/_posts/2015-06-18-irregular-json-decoding-in-go.md

     	w.Colour = record.Colour
     	w.Material = record.Material

-    	// Go back to the heterogeneous parts, find each type and unmarshal accordingly. for _, rawObject := range record.Objects {
+    	// Go back to the irregular parts, find each type and unmarshal accordingly. for _, rawObject := range record.Objects {

     		// Find the type.